Password Master Help

 It will first ask you to specify a database name.
 Every PWM database must have a global name.
 This name will be displayed on top panel.

-Once you specified a database name and clicked OK to confirm, a new database is then created with a new empty password item.
+Once you have specified a database name and clicked OK to confirm, a new database is then created with a new empty password item.
 At this time, the database has not been set a master password, and has not yet been saved.
-You can click Save to save it right now, or modify the default item and add some more items first.
+You can click to save it right now, or modify the default item and add some more items first.

 Open Existing Database